-Phelps Lake is a gorgeous glacial lake in Grand Teton National Park at the mouth of Death Canyon, most frequently accessed from easy 1.5 mile hike from the Laurence S. Rockefeller Preserve.
-Though many trails converge at the lake, the Lake Creek Trail is the only one that will bring there along a lush and rushing creek.
+Phelps Lake is a gorgeous glacial lake in Grand Teton National Park at the mouth of Death Canyon, most frequently accessed from easy 1.5 mile (one way) hike from the Laurence S. Rockefeller Preserve.
+Though many trails converge at the lake, the Lake Creek Trail is the only one that will bring you there along a lush and rushing creek.
 And while the trail does have a bit of elevation change, it’s still not a difficult hike at all.

 Phelps Lake via Lake Creek Trail Description

 The Lake Creek Trail begins at the Laurence S. Rockefeller Preserve, along with three other trails that eventually branch off in their own directions, all meeting back up at nearby points of Phelps Lake.

 Begin by hiking from the Visitor Center of the preserve where the trail will soon begin paralleling Lake Creek.
 Shortly after, a bridge will span across the creek where the trail forks into the Woodland Trail and the Lake Creek Trail.
 Cross the bridge to begin the Lake Creek Trail.
 This will guide you up and over a small hill where you’ll begin to make your way through the forest, occasionally getting a sweeping overlook of the creek below.

 At about 0.6 miles from the Visitor Center, you’ll reach a crossing passing over the Moose-Wilson Road.
 Proceed with caution and continue another small ascent, Lake Creek never too far below.